 CRITERION A: Importance to the course or pattern of the Shire of Nillumbik’s cultural or natural history (historical significance).

 The Diamond Creek War Memorial is historically significant for its role in civic commemoration in the township of Diamond Creek.
 The Diamond Creek War Memorial was unveiled on the west side of the intersection of Collins and Main Street, opposite the Diamond Creek Hall on 19 June, 1921.
 The memorial was transferred to the grounds of the Diamond Creek kindergarten in the 1970s and again relocated to Main Street next to Diamond Creek Community Centre.
-At this time it was rededicated and panels included commemorating the loss of lives in conflicts since World War One.
+At this time, it was rededicated and panels included commemorating the loss of lives in conflicts since World War One.
 The Memorial is historically significant for demonstrating the type of monumental memorialisation that occurred in townships following the end of the First World War.

 CRITERION B: Possession of uncommon, rare or endangered aspects of the Shire of Nillumbik’s cultural or natural history (rarity).